CPJKU/audio_sheet_retrieval/README.md

 # (audio-query - to - sheet music)
 --V2_to_V1
 ```
-you can change the retrieval direction to audio-query - to - sheet music.
+you can change the retrieval direction to *audio-query - to - sheet music*.
-If the flag is not present we retrieve audio (spectrogram excerpts) from image queries.
+If the flag is not present we retrieve audio (spectrogram excerpts) from image queries
+by default.

 Evaluation (Score / Performance) Identification
 -----------------------------------------------
-To reporduce our experiments on score and performance identification you can
+To reproduce our experiments on score and performance identification you can
-run the following sheel script.
+run the following shell script.
 ```
 ./eval_piece_retrieval.sh cuda0 models/mutopia_ccal_cont_rsz.py <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml
 # $1 ... the device to evaluate on
 # $2 ... the model to train
 # $3 ... the train split (data) to use for evaluation
 ```
-Again, you can also run these experiments individually by calling:
+As above, you can also run these experiments individually by calling:
 ```
 python audio_sheet_server.py --model models/mutopia_ccal_cont.py --full_eval --init_sheet_db --estimate_UV --dump_results --train_split <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml --config --config exp_configs/mutopia_full_aug.yaml
 ```